ProjectMono212/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

 This is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+This project helped me to better understand working with CSS styles.

+#### It made me more comfortable creating websites

 ## Project features